 Students who fail required courses must make up the work in summer school.
-Middle school semester grades are averaged together to determine a passing or failing grade.
-Middle school students who fail a core course for the year must repeat the course in summer school.
-In grades 9-12, semester grades may be averaged for students who fail a class for the FIRST semester and pass the second.
-In all other cases, each core course failed for the semester must be repeated.
+Semester grades are averaged together to determine a passing or failing grade.
+Students who fail a core course for the year must repeat the course in summer school.
 Unless a specially designed course is offered, summer school is for remedial work only and cannot be substituted for courses offered in the regular term.
 The principal must approve all summer course credit.